WHERE TO STAY

 Number 35 Tôn Thất Tùng/ Quán Cơm Minh Đức/ Bistro 35

 This place was the best find ever.
 Technically we didn’t find it, the girl at our homestay suggested it when we said we wanted a ‘real local’ place.
-And we got just what we asked.
+And we got just what we asked for.
 The staff speaks little English, but you’ll manage to understand each other.
 Basically they take you to this glass display and you need to point at what you want.
 Then they bring it to the table.
 If you want more, you go and point at more stuff.
 It’s brilliant.
 Also the food is delicious!
 I recommend the chicken and the squid stuff (no idea what it was)

 When we went it was really local, no tourists at all, so it’s natural if people stare a bit.
 They’re just curious, smile and be friendly and enjoy all the food.